Taylor Mehlhaff

-High School career
+Early life

 Mehlhaff was a star four sport athlete at Central High School in Aberdeen, South Dakota.

 He was the 2003 South Dakota Gatorade High School player of the year as Quarterback & Kicker.

 Other awards include: Riddell First-team All-American & USA Today 2nd Team All-American, 2004 Rivals.com #1 Ranked Prep Kicker in the Nation.
 Chris Sailer Kicking #1 ranked kicker in the country for the class of 2004.